AtanasovAtanas/interactive-content/EN/01-Basic-Syntax/02-Variables-and-Data-Types.md

  - no spaces
  - each element's initial letter usually lowercased within the compound
  - the first letter either upper or lowercase

+There are some examples for valid variable names in Python:
 ```python
 users_count
 first_name